 This topic contains information about the following aspects regarding the data collection process:

 Data collectors are responsible for actually collecting your data, indexing it, and making it available for search.
-The Data Collectors tab allows you to configure data collectors for collecting data from particular data sources depending on the data pattern used.

 You can collect the following kinds of data: